DunedinJS/dunedin-modern-javascript/core-topics/block-scope.md

 getN();

-console.log(a, b); // logs 1, undefined
+console.log(a, b); // throws a ReferenceError because b is not declared in this scope
 ```
-As you can see, variable `b` in the top scope is a completely different variable to `b` in the function.
-It's not good practice to shadow variable names like this but it demonstrates the point well.

 All existing behaviour remains in modern JavaScript for variables declared with `var`.